 There are many references to both men speaking of their age.
 There is a real worry and desperation that if this story is not released then it will die with them.
 Both Gay and Gerald do not want this story to be lost.

-It’s okay.
-The Netflix Original sells itself on scoping into the life of Voyeurism but it is really a journalism story.
+The Netflix documentary sells itself on scoping into the life of Voyeurism but it is really a journalism story.
 Unfortunately, it cannot help but suffer from the lack of evidence.
 The documentary does drive forward a narrative compelling enough to keep you entertained to the end despite the strange story dissipating.
 In an age where journalism is dying at the hands of the Trump-era, Voyeur keeps the hope alive that maybe, just maybe, good stories will be worth telling without credibility being questioned.

 Once you have watched Voyeur you wonder if traditional journalism will ever return.
 You will not really care too much about the man, with a motel, being extremely creepy.